gwbatten/Getting-and-Cleaning-Data-Project/README.md

 3. Repeat process for the test data.
 4. Combine the train and test df's together.
 5. Create a logical vector by searching the features df for mean and std.
 Use this vector to subset the train/test df, i.e. select the columns for mean or std.
+(I chose to select all columns regarding mean and std, even if they were means of calculations made by averaging the signals).
 6. Label "activity" column with descriptive names ("walking", "laying", etc.).
 7. Add a column for subjects.
 Order df by subjects and activity.
 8. Use plyr to create table of means.